JasonM2396/GAME2338/Reviews/reviewfour.md

 :shoe::shoe::shoe::shoe::shoe::shoe::shoe::shoe:

 ## Summary
 Run 3 is a 3D platformer by Kongregate and developed by Joseph Cloutier and Alex Ostroff.
 Run 3 is the third game of the Run series of 3D web platformers.
+The goal of Run 3 is to run all the way to the finish of each level until you advanced to each level.
+Each level will get harder and the shape or the level structure may change.

 ## Final Thoughts
 I like this about the game but didn't like this particular feature.
 This should be at a minimum of one paragraph.